 Laboratory animal law in the United States is non-traditional, interdisciplinary, occasionally counterintuitive – and controversial.
 This presentation examines the federal laws, regulations, policies and practice of laboratory animal law, describes how these pieces knit together as a system, explores short-comings and most importantly, looks to the future.
 Right now, laboratory animal law is a system that was put into place to solve a mid-20th century problem.
 To best serve the public’s needs, to realize the full potential of biomedical research and science, and to better protect the health of human and non-human animals, laboratory animal law must evolve and lawyers must ignite and manage that change.
 A necessary first step is to drive the transition away from animal models to emerging technologies such as organs-on-a-chip, computational toxicology and other techniques that do not use non-human animals.

-The accompanying paper will be released in Summer 2022.
+The accompanying paper will be released Early 2023.